pree-dew/go-otel-cookbook/README.md

   - Your setup does not have an existing agent the OTel collector can write to.

 - Pros:
+  - Has an advantage over the previous flow - the application can delegate parts of the resiliency logic to the collector.
+  - User can do intermediate processing via the `processor` section.
-  - Leverage your existing vmagent setup to remove the scrape functionality but still keep the remote write functionality.
+  - When moving away from an existing agent based setup to a pure OTel setup, this flow can leverage your existing agent setup to remove the scrape functionality but still keep the remote write functionality.
-  - Transparent to the remote write endpoint.
-This can be used as an intermediate step to move away from running extra agents.

 - Cons:
   - Requires maintaining both OTel and vmagent setups.
+  - Can only support single endpoint for ingestion => scenarios like agent clustering cannot be leveraged.

 - Try it out